SeldonIO/seldonio.github.com/index.md

 Other examples of use include:

-* e-commerce where the recommendations are again based on items that the user has viewed as well as the items that they have bought.
+* General personalisation of any website or app.
-* general personalisation of any website or app.
+* Allowing a data science team to put predictive pipelines into production

 ## Join the seldon-users group
 In March 2015 we created a public [seldon-users group](https://groups.google.com/forum/#!forum/seldon-users) powered by Google Groups, and now the Seldon VM and AMI have been released we encourage you to leave feedback and ask questions in this group.
 [Click here to join the seldon-users group](https://groups.google.com/forum/#!forum/seldon-users).